phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_loops.md

 toc_sticky: true
 ---

-In this tutorial, we will build a Jupyter Notebook to analyze loops in the *E. coli* transcription factor network, which can be downloaded here:
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/network_tf_tf_clean.txt" download="network_tf_tf_clean.txt">*E. coli* network</a>.
-If you would like to jump to the end of the analysis, you can download the complete Jupyter Notebook here:
+In this tutorial, we will build a Jupyter Notebook to analyze loops in the *E. coli* transcription factor network, which can be downloaded <a href=".../downloads/network_tf_tf_clean.txt" download="network_tf_tf_clean.txt">here</a>.
+If you would like to jump to the end of the analysis, you can download the complete Jupyter Notebook <a href=".../downloads/Network_Demo.ipynb" download="Network_Demo.ipynb">here</a>.
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/Network_Demo.ipynb" download="Network_Demo.ipynb">Jupyter Notebook</a>

 You will also need the following helper file:
 <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/network_loader.py" download="network_loader.py">Python File</a>